oracle/python-oracledb/doc/src/api_manual/cursor.rst

     value can reduce the number of round-trips to the database that are required to fetch rows but at the cost of additional memory.
 Setting this value to 0 can be useful when the timing of fetches must be explicitly controlled.

+    The attribute is only used for tuning row fetches from the database.
+It does not affect data inserts.

     See :ref:`Tuning Fetch Performance <tuningfetch>` for more information.